DarkGeekMS/ApeX-Server/public/docs/source/index.md

 ## block
 Block a user, so he can&#039;t send private messages or see the blocked user posts or comments.

-if the user is already blocked, the request will unblock him Success Cases :
+Success Cases :
-1) return status code 200 and json contains
- 'the user has been blocked successfully' if the user was not blocked or 'the user has been unblocked seccessfully' if the user was blocked already. failure Cases:
-1) No Access Right token is not authorized.
+1) return true to ensure that the user is blocked successfully. failure Cases:
-2) Blocked user id is not found (status code 404)
+1) blockeduser id is not found or already blocked for the current user.
-3) The user is blocking himself (status code 400)
+2) NoAccessRight token is not authorized.

 > Example request: